openSUSE/people/sources/2011-04-20-alexander-naumov.md

 **Show us a picture of something, you have always wanted to share!**

-See my blog or picasaweb gallary: https://picasaweb.google.com/posix.ru/
+See my blog or picasaweb gallery: [http://picasaweb.google.com/posix.ru/](http://http://picasaweb.google.com/posix.ru/)

-**You couldn't live without?**
+**You couldn't live without...**

 Faith in God and love of my family